Oso00Luffy/Oso00Luffy/README.md

 - [Support My Work](#support-my-work)
 ## About Me
 ---
-Welcome to the GitHub repository of **Osama Jaradat**, a 2025 graduate from Tafila Technical University with a degree in Cyber Security.
+Welcome to the GitHub repository of **Osama Jr.**, a 2025 graduate from Tafila Technical University with a degree in Cyber Security.
 Throughout my studies, I excelled academically, gaining experience in various fields.

 ## Full-Stack Developer
 As a Full-Stack Developer, I design and develop web applications from frontend to backend using technologies such as: